 Video codec

-Video codec (or codec for short) is a complex algorithm that balances video quality and file size (technically called the compression rate).
-For the same quality, a better video codec will produce a smaller video file size.
+A video codec is a complex algorithm that balances video quality and file size (also known as the compression rate).
+A higher-quality video codec will produce a smaller file size for the same video quality.

-If you want to learn more about video codecs and containers, check out this video.
+To learn more about video codecs and containers, feel free to check out the accompanying video.

 Encoding quality

-Encoding quality setting sets the level of video compression in the enhanced video.
-Each video codec gives you the option to choose the level of compression and this setting will change this level.
+The encoding quality setting controls the level of video compression applied to the enhanced video.
+Each video codec offers different compression levels, and this setting allows you to adjust that level.

 Encoding quality changes the video bitrate under the hood.
 The higher the bitrate, the better the quality will be.
 Bitrate is usually expressed in kilobits per second - kb/s.
 You can check the video bitrate in any video player.